Toronto Star

 Similar land problems have arisen in Indonesia, the country hardest-hit by the tsunami, but NGOs there appear to be co-operating more effectively.
 Turf wars are less of an issue because, with so much devastation, there is no shortage of rebuilding tasks.

-“This is such an enormous disaster that there’s enough work out there to be done — there’s no competition problem,” says Geno Teofilo, an aid worker with World Vision in Aceh.
+“This is such an enormous disaster that there’s enough work out there to be done A?a??a?? there’s no competition problem,” says Geno Teofilo, an aid worker with World Vision in Aceh.

 More than 500,000 Indonesians lost their homes, with at least half that number still living in tents today.